Sahil710710710/Linux_Issues/index.md

 ## Issue 2: Data Corruption in Simultaneous Access to ext4 on iSCSI Shared Storage
 **Description:** Faced data corruption issues when files in an ext4-partitioned iSCSI shared storage were accessed simultaneously by multiple servers.

 **Solution:** The ext4 filesystem is not designed for simultaneous access across multiple servers, as it can lead to data corruption.
-To allow safe simultaneous access, configure the servers in a cluster and use a clustered filesystem (such as GFS2 or OCFS2), which supports concurrent access in a shared storage environment.
+To allow safe simultaneous access, configure the servers in a cluster and use a clustered filesystem (such as GFS2 or BTRFS), which supports concurrent access in a shared storage environment.

 ---

 ## Issue 3: SELinux Permissions Blocking Access
 **Description:** SELinux blocks certain services or applications from accessing files or ports, resulting in "permission denied" errors even when file permissions are correct.

-**Solution:** Use `audit2why` and `audit2allow` tools to diagnose and generate policies to allow the necessary access.
-Alternatively, temporarily disable SELinux (`setenforce 0`) to troubleshoot, but re-enable (`setenforce 1`) and apply appropriate policies for a secure environment.
+**Solution:** Temporarily disable SELinux (`setenforce 0`) to troubleshoot, but re-enable (`setenforce 1`) and apply appropriate policies for a secure environment.

 ---